titumozammel/execution-excellence-system/README.md

 ### Prioritize

-Identify what matters most to execution reliability and value.
+Identify what matters most to execution reliability, dependency, urgency, value, and future capacity.

 ### Align

-Translate priorities into coordinated action, ownership, timing, and decisions.
+Translate priorities into coordinated action, ownership, timing, dependencies, and decisions.

 ### Execute

-Convert intent into action and results.
+Convert intent and decisions into action and results.

 ### Monitor